1919 Auburn Tigers football team

 The 1919 Auburn Tigers football team represented Auburn University in the 1919 college football season.
 It was the Tigers' 28th overall season and they competed as a member of the Southern Intercollegiate Athletic Association (SIAA).
 The team was led by head coach Mike Donahue, in his 15th year, and played their home games at Drake Field in Auburn, Alabama.
 They finished with a record of eight wins and one loss (8–1 overall, 5–1 in the SIAA) and as SIAA champions.

-Before the season

 The team's captain was tackle Pete Bonner.
 His brother Thomas Herbert "Herb" Bonner also attended Auburn and was a guard on the team.